SHE WAS ONLY A CLOWN is a special serialized novel presented in weekly installments every Saturday.

 The farm house was huge, with a full, finished basement complete with a bedroom, living room, bathroom and kitchen.
 The first floor contained another kitchen, bathroom and three bedrooms, dining room and living room, and Elwood’s grandparents had added a full second floor with three more bedrooms and a bath.

-Jake was three.
+Leo was three.
 All blonde hair and big blue eyes.
 He looked just like Jeff.
 The two even wore matching Spiderman shirts sometimes.

-Jake wore a helmet to keep him from hurting himself as he screamed and bashed his head off the wall eighteen hours a day, every day for the rest of his childhood.
+From then on, he wore a helmet to keep him from hurting himself as he screamed and bashed his head off the wall eighteen hours a day, every day for the rest of his childhood.

 Jeff never once spoke to Elwood about the incident, seeming to blame himself for blacking out on pills and not being home to look after his own son.